In addition to your Living Trust, the typical estate planning documents your estate planning attorney will prepare for you include the following:

 Nomination of Conservator of your Estate

-By this document you nominate whom you would wish to handle your affairs on your behalf, should a court-appointed conservator ever be required for you.
+By this document you nominate whom you would wish to handle your financial affairs on your behalf, should you become incapacitated and require a court-appointed conservator.

 General Transfer of Property

-By this general transfer document you indicate your intent to transfer the assets listed into your trust, and in fact, do so transfer your non-titled assets.
-Your titled assets must have their legal title changed to evidence they have been transferred to your trust.
+By this general transfer document you indicate your intent to transfer ownership of the assets listed into your trust, and in fact, do so transfer your non-titled assets (such as clothing and furniture).
+Your titled assets (such as your home and bank accounts) must have their legal title (ownership) changed to evidence they have been transferred to your trust.

 Nomination of Guardian, if You Have a Minor Child(ren)